 When is the best time to visit the Dartmoor Otter & Butterfly Sanctuary?

-The best time to visit the otters is at feeding times, as this is when they are most active.
-Most otters are nocturnal, so like to sleep after their meal.
+The best time to visit the otters is during feeding sessions, as this is when they are most active.
+Most otters are nocturnal, so they tend to nap after meals.

-Furthermore, the feeding sessions are the best time to interact with the otter keepers.
-Our keeper was extremely knowledgeable and during the feeding sessions gave us plenty of information about the animals.
-She introduced all the otters by name and loaded us with facts about their characters and habits.
+In addition, feeding sessions are the ideal opportunity to interact with the keepers.
+Our otter keeper was extremely knowledgeable, introducing each otter by name and sharing plenty of fascinating facts about their personalities and habits.

 The otters at Dartmoor Otter Sanctuary

-There are 19 species of otter in the world and three of these can be found at the Dartmoor sanctuary.
+There are 19 species of otters worldwide, and the sanctuary is home to three of these.
 The different otter species vary significantly in size and habits and live in separate, open-air enclosures.

-The wildlife centre is also home to a couple of North American river otters.
-These are larger in size than the British otters, but live by lakes, streams and in some coastal areas.
+The wildlife centre is home to two North American river otters.
 Unfortunately, the numbers of this species are in decline, as they are hunted for their furs.

 Everyone’s favourite otters appeared to be the Asian Short Clawed otters.
 On first sight, you might think this is a group of babies (or pups), as they are considerably smaller than the other species.